mahvin92/Covary/README.md

 **Prediction:** Estimates potential evolutionary outcomes or mutational trajectories.
 Covary can forecast likely future variants or clonal progressions, supporting applications in epidemiology and cancer research. *For example, predictive workflows can model how viral genomes might evolve anti-viral resistance or how tumor mutations may drive treatment relapse.*

 ## FAQs
+1. What data can I run on Covary?
+- Covary can represent DNA sequences, ATCG, including non-ATCG characters.
+You can run both DNA and RNA data, ensuring to convert U to T for efficient *k-mer* representation.

+2. Why is Covary reducing my data sample size?
+- By default, Covary ignores sequence entries with non-ATCG characters to reduce data ambiguity due to unresolved bases.
+This can be changed in ```Step 1.
+Set parameters``` by setting the value of the variable ```include_N``` from "no" to "yes"

+3. My session crashed during deep learning in ```Step 6```, what should I do?
+- Normally, a session will crash if you run out of memory.
+Model training during deep learning is a memory-intensive task.
+To ensure you have enough memory, connect to hosted runtime with GPU (e.g., T4) and rerun Covary.

+4. Can I run Covary locally?
+- Currently, Covary is benchmarked and optimized on Colab.
+While work is in progress to provide a version that works on local machines, you can take advantage of mounting your drive, uploading your files, and downloading results directly on Colab notebooks.
+We'll post an update once this feature is available.

+5. What is the limit on the number of sequences that Covary can analyze in a single run?
+- There is no definite number.
+However in preliminary analyses, Covary has been found to efficiently and smoothly handles a single run consisting of 906 whole genome sequences of SARS-CoV-2.
+Work is in progress to further enhance the scability of Covary for whole genome analyses.

 ## Troubleshooting
 1. Check that the runtime type is set to GPU at "Runtime" -> "Change runtime type".